MaidedPonce/MaidedPonce/README.md

 <h1><img src="https://media.giphy.com/media/d7U9wE4REtinUIDeQ7/giphy.gif" width="50"> Hi!
 This is Maided</h1>

 ## About me
 Hey uwu!
-I'm Maided Ponce, I'm from Mexico City and I'm 19 years old.
+I'm Maided Ponce, I'm from Mexico City.
-I've 2 years learning to program in Javascript.
+I've since 2021 learning to program in Javascript.
 I've a few months learning Backend Development but my greatest skill is Frontend development with React.

 Futhermore, I've knowledge in Outbound Marketing, draw and play the guitar!🥰